Bloomage

 Bloomage, also known as Bloomage Biotech, is a biomaterial company based in China.
-Bloomage primarily specializes in hyaluronic acid and other bioactive substances products.
+Bloomage primarily specializes in hyaluronic acid and other bioactive substance products.
 It is listed on the Shanghai Stock Exchange.
+In 2024, Bloomage ranked no.435 in China's 500 Most Valuable Brands list by World Brand Lab.

 History

 In 2000, Bloomage was established and began to mass-produce hyaluronic acid using microbial fermentation.

 Bloomage's first plant in Jinan was completed and put into production in 2005.

 Bloomage was licensed by the US FDA and established a US subsidiary in 2012.

 Products

 Bloomage specializes in hyaluronic acid microbial fermentation production.
 It also focuses on pharmaceutical, cosmetic, and food-grade application products.

 Other than hyaluronic acid, Bloomage also manufactures recombinant collagen, ergothioneine, ectoine, GABA, PDRN, among others.
 The company also produces skin fillers and various cosmetic products.